 Talent rotating the eye and holding it in the correct horizontal orientation.

-While maintaining a firm hold with angled forceps, fully submerge and immobilize the eye in buffer solution [1].
-Using the tip of a number 11 scalpel, make an incision parallel and approximately 0.5 millimeters posterior to the limbus, where the cornea transitions to the sclera [2].
+While maintaining a firm hold with angled forceps, use the tip of a number 11 scalpel to make an incision parallel and approximately 0.5 millimeters posterior to the limbus, where the cornea transitions to the sclera [2].
 Insert one blade of the spring scissors inside the globe [3] and cut circumlimbally around the eye, repositioning as needed with forceps [4].

 Talent submerging the eye in buffer while holding it with angled forceps.